ErwinJr2/ErwinJr2/docs/manual/intro.rst

 Introduction
 ===============

-OneDQ is a cross-platform software with a combination of:
+ErwinJr2 is a cross-platform software with a combination of:

 1. a C library for solving 1D quantum problem and the related thermal and electrical problems;
 2. a Python interface for the C library;